 From social sciences to software engineering - the motivation is crucial!

 For a coffee with...
 Samir!
 We had a chat with the joyful Samir, who started his career as a software engineer in an IT consultancy after the bootcamp.
-After studying education and comparative theology, Samir wanted to reinvent himself - and tells us here how his new career in IT came about and how he inspires others to open up to new opportunities as a motivational blogger on the side.
+After studying education and comparative theology, Samir wanted to reinvent himself - and tells us in this testimonial how his new career in IT came about and how he inspires others to open up to new opportunities as a motivational blogger on the side.

-Why did you come to new fish?
+Why did you come to neue fische?

 To really answer this question, I would have to go back about 7 years.
 After finishing my Bachelor's degree in Education in 2015, I moved to Hamburg in September of the same year for a Master's degree in "Complementary Theology".
 My idea at the time was that I wanted to work in the field as a research assistant after my Master's and go into teaching.
 When I then graduated in 2018 with a very good average, I tried for two years to get a job as a research assistant, unfortunately as it should turn out without much success.